 9. Entertainers focus on their public persona.
 Leaders focus on their interior lives.

 Many entertainers spend hours in front of the mirror practicing their public speaking, reviewing their body language and appearance.
 They focus primarily on their outward appearance so as to attract the most followers.
 In contrast, true leaders focus more on their interior lives and gives God space to transform their souls.
-They obey the words of Jesus who said to first cleanse the inside of the cup and then the outside will also be clean (Matt.
-23:26).
+They obey the words of Jesus who said to first cleanse the inside of the cup and then the outside will also be clean (Matthew 23:26).

 10. Entertainers receive the accolades of men.
 Leaders receive their accolades from God.